chrisburnell/chrisburnell.com/_posts/articles/2019-03-04-sparkline-sound-off.md

 date: 2019-03-04 13:10:40

 title: Sparkline Sound-Off
-lede: For a few months now I have been following in the footsteps of Jeremy Keith and displaying sparklines representing my activity over time with different post types.
-As an added bonus, a little tune based on the sparkline’s values plays when you click on the sparkline.
+lede: I have been following in the footsteps of Jeremy Keith for a few months now.
+Dotted around my website, now, are sparklines, representing my activity over time.
+As an added bonus, a little tune based on the sparkline’s values plays when you click on it.
 With a moderate amount of musical theory under my belt, here’s how I accomplished that audio delight.

 tags:
 - canvas